Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_app_service_arm_template/_index.md

 - Let the script to run its course and **do not close** the PowerShell session, this will be done for you once completed.
 Once the script will finish it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change and the Azure web application will be deployed on the cluster and be ready to use.

     > **Note:** As you will notices from the screenshots below, during the Azure Arc-enabled app services environment, the _log-processor_ service pods will be restarted and will go through multiple Kubernetes pod lifecycle stages.
 This is normal and can safely be ignored.
-To learn more about the various Azure Arc-enabled app services Kubernetes components, visit the official [Azure Docs page](https://docs.microsoft.com/azure/app-service/overview-arc-integration#pods-created-by-the-app-service-extension).
+To learn more about the various Azure Arc-enabled app services Kubernetes components, visit the [Azure documentation page](https://docs.microsoft.com/azure/app-service/overview-arc-integration#pods-created-by-the-app-service-extension).

     ![Screenshot showing PowerShell logon script run](./11.png)